Taylor Mikesell: College career

 As a freshman at Maryland, Mikesell averaged 13.4 points and 3.5 rebounds per game, and was named Big Ten Freshman of the Year.
 She earned first-team All-Big Ten recognition from the media and was a second-team selection by the media.
 Mikesell broke the school single-season record for three-pointers by a women's or men's player.
 As a sophomore, she averaged 11.2 points per game and earned All-Big Ten honorable mention, before transferring to Oregon, where she averaged 9.3 points as a junior.
 For her senior season, Mikesell transferred to Ohio State.
 On January 20, 2022, she scored a career-high 33 points and shot 11-of-13 from the field in a 95–89 win over Maryland.
 Mikesell averaged 18.6 points per game as a senior, earning first-team All-Big Ten honors.
 She led the Big Ten and ranked second in the NCAA Division I in three-point percentage (47.5).
 She opted to return for a fifth season of eligibility.

+Professional career

+Indiana Fever

+Mikesell was selected in the second round, and 13th overall, in the 2023 WNBA draft by the Indiana Fever.
+Mikesell competed in training camp, but was ultimately waived by the Fever and did not make the roster.

+Atlanta Dream

+Mikesell signed a contract with the Atlanta Dream on June 5, 2023.
+She appeared in six games for the Dream, scoring 9 points against the Dallas Wings on June 20, 2023.
+She was waived on July 3, 2023.